cossacklabs/product-docs/acra/what-is-acra.md

 * **Hard to misuse**: world has a multitude of amazing security technologies.
 Unfortunately, if these technologies can be misused in a way that will lead to lowering of their security impact (with a false sense of security attached), they will be.
 Acra actively resists misuse that has security impact, where possible – provides secure-by-default options, validates configuration files, notifies on suspicious activity, etc.
 * **Crypto under the hood**: Acra doesn't require deep cryptographic expertise for proper usage.
 Cryptographic details are abstracted.
 * **Transparent and code-less integration**: in some of Acra's scenarios, it is possible to avoid changing your application code completely.
-* **Full operational control**: Acra provides logs, events, metrics and 360 degree operational and security overview into Acra's inside processes if you ned that.
+* **Full operational control**: Acra provides logs, events, metrics and 360 degree operational and security overview into Acra's inside processes if you need that.

 ## Licensing and form-factors